Orlando (opera): Act 1

 Zoroastro tells Angelica he knows that she is in love with Medoro and warns her that Orlando's jealousy when he discovers this will lead to unpredictable and possibly dangerous results.
 When Angelica meets Orlando, she pretends to be jealous of his rescue of Princess Isabella, telling him he cannot expect her to love a man who may not be faithful to her (Aria: Se fedel vuoi ch’io ti creda).
-Orlando protests that he could never love anyone but her, and offers to do anything to prove it, including fighting fierce monsters (Aria:Fammi combattere).
+Orlando protests that he could never love anyone but her, and offers to do anything to prove it, including fighting fierce monsters (Aria: Fammi combattere).

 As Orlando leaves, Medoro enters and asks Angelica who she was with.
 She explains that Orlando is a mighty warrior and besotted with her and advises that they should retreat to her kingdom in the east to escape his wrath.
 Dorinda is upset to see them embrace, but the lovers tell her not to be downhearted; one day she too will find love.
-Angelica presents Dorinda with a jewelled bracelet in gratitude for her hospitality (Trio:Consolati o bella).
+Angelica presents Dorinda with a jewelled bracelet in gratitude for her hospitality (Trio: Consolati o bella).

 Act 2

-In a forest - Dorinda, inconsolable over the loss of Medoro, listens to the melancholy song of the nightingale and finds it chimes with her mood (Arioso:Quando spieghi tuoi tormenti).
+In a forest - Dorinda, inconsolable over the loss of Medoro, listens to the melancholy song of the nightingale and finds it chimes with her mood (Arioso: Quando spieghi tuoi tormenti).

 Orlando demands to know why Dorinda has been telling people he is in love with Isabella.
 Dorinda denies this and says she was speaking not of him but of Medoro and Angelica's love.
-She shows him the bracelet she claims Medoro gave her and says she sees his face in every brook and flower (Aria:Se mi rivolgo al prato).
+She shows him the bracelet she claims Medoro gave her and says she sees his face in every brook and flower (Aria: Se mi rivolgo al prato).

 Orlando recognises the bracelet as one he had given Angelica and is furious at her betrayal.
-He vows to kill her, then himself, and pursue her in Hell itself (Aria:Cielo! se tu il consenti).
+He vows to kill her, then himself, and pursue her in Hell itself (Aria: Cielo! se tu il consenti).

-On one side, a grove of laurel trees, on the other, the entrance to a cave - Zoroastro advises Medoro and Angelica to flee Orlando's wrath and promises to protect them on their journey, advising them that they should always be guided by reason (Aria:Tra caligini profonde).
-Angelica and Medoro are saddened at having to leave the woods where they fell in love and Medoro carves their names into the trees as a memento (Aria:Verdi allori).
-Angelica is grateful to Orlando for having saved her life once and feels guilty for having lied to him, but tells herself that he will come to understand her love for Medoro, being in love himself (Aria:Non potrà dirmi ingrata).
-She takes a sad farewell of the beautiful grove where she first fell in love (Aria:Verdi piante).
+On one side, a grove of laurel trees, on the other, the entrance to a cave - Zoroastro advises Medoro and Angelica to flee Orlando's wrath and promises to protect them on their journey, advising them that they should always be guided by reason (Aria: Tra caligini profonde).

+Angelica and Medoro are saddened at having to leave the woods where they fell in love and Medoro carves their names into the trees as a memento (Aria: Verdi allori).

+Angelica is grateful to Orlando for having saved her life once and feels guilty for having lied to him, but tells herself that he will come to understand her love for Medoro, being in love himself (Aria: Non potrà dirmi ingrata).

+She takes a sad farewell of the beautiful grove where she first fell in love (Aria: Verdi piante, erbette liete).